Skip to Main Content

 • Trader (i.e. accommodation provider making the claim)

-• Certification scheme (and corresponding label)
+• Certification scheme (and corresponding sustainability label)

 • Third-party auditor